meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 	</body>
 </html>
 ```
-The `block` content above is how we reference other templates in jinja templates [FINISH!!!!!!!!!!!]
+The `block` content above is how we reference other templates in jinja templates, such as these.
 Now, `base.html` can save me from repeatedly adding (and maintaining) a navigation bar for each page of my website.
 Each page will inherit the same nav bar, while the `block` control statement above still allows me to insert the unique components of each page.
 For example, we can now simply set `index.html` to inherit the nav bar from `base.html` like so:
 <figcaption>`index.html` with inheritance from base template.</figcaption>
 ```